hyperknot/openfreemap/README.md

 ## Roadmap

-v0.x - load balancing on Let's Encrypt

-v0.x - support tilemaker in addition to planetiler
+v0.1 - everything works.
+1 server for tile gen, 1 server for HTTP host. <- we are here!

 v0.2 - load balancing using Round-Robin DNS on Cloudflare.
 2+ servers for HTTP host

-v0.1 - everything works.
-1 server for tile gen, 1 server for HTTP host. <- we are here!
+future

+- load balancing on Let's Encrypt

+- support tilemaker in addition to planetiler
+- automatic tile-gen and upload

 ## License